tmpbci/LJ/README.md

 #
-# Plugins
+# Plugin
 #

 A "plugin" is a software that send any number of pointlist(s).
 LJ comes with different plugins in python 3 :

+- artnet receiver : port 6454
-- LiveWords 	: Fill the input form and it's displayed.
+- Aurora : Fill the input form and it's displayed.
 One word / laser.
-- Textcycl		: Cycle some words with adjustable length on one laser.
-- Anaglyph  	: A green/red rotating cube.
-Try it with green/red 3D glasses !
-- fft3          : Example how to make LJ audio reactive
-- maxwell 		: A laser synth inspired by bluefang great work.
-- square		: The basic plugin.
-- custom1		: A copy of square.py for your experiments.
-Start here.

 #
 # Client Side : Program your own "plugin"